Treguas/Treguas/README.md

   </em>
 </p>

  - 🌱 I’m currently learning ...
-Ionic
+React
  - 🚀 <em>Student of System Analysis and Development at <a href="https://www.uca.edu.br">Catholic University (UCA)</a>